Quantum404/NN_Project/README.md

-# NN_Project
-Prediction of real estate pricing
+## NPrediction of real estate pricing